Boeing limps into 2021 with more 737 MAX cancellations, delayed 787 deliveries

 Also, for a second month straight, Boeing handed over to customers zero 787 Dreamliners, as intensive inspections over recent production flaws compound delays from the COVID-19 crisis.

-Jet deliveries are being closely scrutinized by investors as they generate much-needed cash during the coronavirus crisis.
+Jet deliveries are being closely scrutinised by investors as they generate much-needed cash during the coronavirus crisis.

 By comparison, Airbus posted stronger-than-expected deliveries of 566 jets in 2020, remaining the world's largest planemaker.